Edward O'Hare: Final mission and death

 Confusion and complications endangered the success of the mission.
 The Hellcats first had trouble finding the Avenger, the FDO had difficulty guiding any of them on the targets.
 O'Hare and Ensign W. Skon in their F6F Hellcats finally got into position behind the Avenger.
 Butch O'Hare had been well aware of the deadly danger of friendly fire in this situation – he radioed to the Avenger pilot of his section, "Hey, Phil, turn those running lights on.
 I want to be sure it's a yellow devil I'm drilling."

 O'Hare was last seen at the 5 o'clock position of the TBF.
 About that time, the turret gunner of the TBF, Alvin Kernan (AOM1/c) noticed a Japanese G4M "Betty" bomber above and almost directly behind O'Hare's 6 o'clock position.
 Kernan opened fire with the TBF's .50 cal. machine gun in the dorsal turret and a Japanese gunner fired back.
 O'Hare's F6F Hellcat apparently was caught in a crossfire.
 Seconds later O'Hare's F6F slid out of formation to port, pushing slightly ahead at about 160 kn and then vanished in the dark.
 The Avenger pilot, Lieutenant Commander Phillips, called repeatedly to O'Hare, but received no reply.
 Ensign Skon responded: "Mr Phillips, this is Skon.
 I saw Mr O'Hare's lights go out and, at the same instant, he seemed to veer off and slant down into darkness."
 Phillips later asserted, as the Hellcat dropped out of view, it seemed to release something that fell almost vertically at a speed too slow for anything but a parachute.
 Then something "whitish-gray" appeared below, perhaps the splash of the aircraft plunging into the sea.

 Lieutenant Commander Phillips reported the position (1°26′0″N 171°56′0″W) to the ship.
-After dawn, a three-plane search was made, but no trace of O'Hare or his aircraft was found.
-On November 29 a PBY Catalina flying boat also conducted a search with no positive result, and O'Hare was reported missing in action.
+After dawn, a three-plane search was made, but no trace of O'Hare or his aircraft were found.
+On November 29, a PBY Catalina flying boat also conducted a search with no positive result, and O'Hare was reported missing in action.

-For 54 years there was no definitive answer as to whether he had been brought down by friendly fire or the Japanese bomber's nose gunner.
-In 1997, Fateful Rendezvous: The Life of Butch O'Hare, by Steve Ewing and John B. Lundstrom (see References below) shed new light.
-Ewing and Lundstrom state that Japanese guns, and not Kernan's, killed O'Hare.